 - Hours are 8 a.m. until sunset, 365 days a year. - An entrance fee is required.
 Additional user fees may apply. - All plants, animals and park property are protected.
-Collection, destruction or disturbance is prohibited. - Pets must be kept on a handheld leash no longer than six feet and well-behaved at all times. - To become a volunteer at Lake Jackson Mounds Archaeological State Park, call 850-487-7989. - Pavilion rental is available.
-Please contact the park office at least two weeks in advance to ensure availability. - Florida state parks are committed to providing equal access for all visitors to facilities and programs.
-If you need assistance to enable your participation, please contact the park office.
+Collection, destruction or disturbance is prohibited. - Pets must be well-behaved and kept on a handheld leash no longer than six feet at all times. - To become a volunteer at Lake Jackson Mounds Archaeological State Park, call (850) 922-6007. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the park office. - Pavilion rental is available.
+Please contact the park office a minimum of two weeks in advance to make reservations.